bblkmn5/video-game-library/spec.md

 - [x] Include user input validations
 #when signing up, validates that all fields are filled in.
 In addition, checks for empty fields when creating new game or console.

-- [ ] Display validation failures to user with error message (example form URL e.g. /posts/new)
+- [x] Display validation failures to user with error message (example form URL e.g. /posts/new)
+#shows error message in redirected URL when requirements not filled in, or when current_user is not the creator of console or game.

-- [ ] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+- [x] Your README.md includes a short description, install instructions, a contributors guide and a link to the license for your code
+#README has description and install instructions, and CONTRIBUTORS and LICENSE have own files

 Confirm
 - [ ] You have a large number of small Git commits